-- Assets Under Management: Composition and growth trend of AUMs

-- Performance:

 Competitiveness of investment results reflected in star ranking

-- Financial

-Sustainability:

-Standalone and

-relative financial

-position as depicted

-by balance sheet and

-income statement

-- 7.1 Assets Under Management: PACRA looks at the growth trend in AUMs.
-This is then compared to industry trends and peer performance over the period.
-Movement in AUMs is also assessed in light of the overall economic environment during the period.
-Category-wise composition of AUMs is analyzed to detect significant changes in trends and possible concentration.

-- 7.2 Performance: Achieving competitive investment results to sustain and improve AUMs is the principal objective of an AMC.
+Financial Sustainability: Standalone and 9.2 Performance: Achieving competitive investment results to sustain and improve AUMs is the principal objective of an AMC.
 Over the long run, poor performance leads to poor reputation and makes holding on to AUMs challenging.
 This lowers the income and leads to deterioration in profitability and ultimately in the standing of the asset manager.
 PACRA's analysis of performance focuses on the star-rankings of all eligible funds of an asset manager.
 With the maturity in the domestic industry in terms of availability of long-term performance results, PACRA covers three distinct time periods in star rankings i.e., a star ranking based on fund's performance during the trailing 12 months (1-Year Ranking); a star ranking based on fund's performance during the trailing 36-months (3-Year Ranking); and a star ranking based on fund's performance during the trailing 60-months (5-Year Ranking).
 PACRA believes that in long run, the funds of an asset manager with noted strengths in other rating factors will usually be superior or at par with peers.

-- 7.3 Financial Sustainability: PACRA looks at financial position of the AMC with an objective to assess sustainability.
+9.3 Financial Sustainability: PACRA looks at financial position of the AMC with an objective to assess sustainability.
 For this, both balance sheet analysis and profit analysis are undertaken.
-Several aspects of the AMC's income statement are considered: revenue and diversification of revenue stream: revenue from fee and capital gains, expense trends, concentrations by client and product.
+Several relative financial balance sheet and income statement aspects of the AMC's income statement are considered: revenue and diversification of revenue stream: position as depicted byrevenue from fee and capital gains, expense trends, concentrations by client and product.
 The fee revenue from retail investors is pivotal to PACRA's comfort, especially when it provides complete coverage against the AMC's operating expenses.
 The return on equity is analyzed in conjunction with peer to make a view as to the shareholders' satisfaction with the investment.

-Information Required on Investment Performance:
+- Information Required on Investment Performance:

 - Performance ranking

 - Stability rating

 - Financial statements

 - Financial projections